bahrus/be-preemptive/README.md

 ## Second use case (medium term, at most, hopefully?) -- passionately, but not aggressively, get needed resources ahead of time.

-Beyond this short lived usage, this will also preemptively perform a css module import, but after waiting for the document to finish parsing (at a minimum), so as not to slow anything else down.
+Beyond this short lived usage, this will also preemptively perform a css module import, but (since the value of rel is lazy), after waiting for the document to finish parsing (at a minimum), so as not to slow anything else down.

 However, calling the api above will start the download regardless.